 Follow @Cabinet on Twitter for updates on the Cabinet’s activities.

-President Trump’s Cabinet consists of:
+President Trump’s Cabinet

 Secretary of Agriculture Sonny Perdue

 Director of the Central Intelligence Agency Gina Haspel

 Administrator of the Environmental Protection Agency Andrew Wheeler

 Secretary of Health and Human Services Alex Azar